LGBTQ people in Sri Lanka: Persecution and harassment

-Homosexuality remains a taboo subject and they are often associated with paedophiles due to several scandals and "anti-gay groups ... brand all lesbian, bisexual, transgendered persons as ‘perverts’ and criminals".
+Homosexuality remains a taboo subject and they are often associated with paedophiles due to several scandals and "anti-gay groups ... brand all lesbian, bisexual, transgendered persons as 'perverts' and criminals".
 Many "individuals are denied access to health services, education and employment and the ability to participate in social and public life".

-The United States Department for Justice wrote that the police were "not actively arresting and prosecuting those who engaged in LGBT activity" and that the provisions have also reportedly not led to any convictions to date despite "complaints citing the provisions of the law [being] received by the police".

-The right-wing UNP attempted to include decriminalization of homosexual sex in the constitution, but this was vetoed by the left-wing UPFA.
-The national human rights commission has been rated 'B' by APCOM, whereas Nepal and India have been given 'A'.
-There were many notorious human rights abuses committed by both sides during the civil war, though mentions about the sexual minority community are rare - though same-sex rape is often mentioned as a social issue.
+There were many notorious human rights abuses committed by both sides during the civil war.
+Mentions about the sexual minority communities are rare, though same-sex rape is often mentioned as a social issue.

-Foreign policy
+Police harassment

+Although several human rights and legal persons have stated that it is illegal to harass and/or imprison sexual minorities, most police discrimination is not fought on an individual basis due to a fear on the part of the sexual minority that chasing an anti-discrimination case would 'out' the person in their private lives.
+The police introduced amendments in the police academic curriculum to reduce homophobia by the summer of 2018.

+There have also been numerous reports of sexual abuses and rapes in prison of both homosexual and transsexual men/women at the hands of the police.

+While there are hundreds of reports that people openly displaying homosexual affection in public areas have been harassed by the police, there have been hundreds of people displaying heterosexual affection in public areas also arrested by police.

+International views

+There has been considerable support for reforming LGBT rights from various foreign political organisations.
+The EU, UK and Scandinavia have all attempted to use trade deals to forward LGBT rights.
+The UK's Theresa May and its ambassador to the US have both expresses remorse and regret towards the homophobic laws implemented in India and other Commonwealth countries.

 United Nations

 A resolution in 2015 at the UN General Assembly by Russia called for the benefits given to homosexual partners to be withdrawn.
 This bill was defeated with the support of the Government of Sri Lanka, which voted against the proposal, though the tacit support of the Minister for Foreign Affairs, who is the openly homosexual Mangala Samaraweera.

-Sri Lanka also voted in favor of a resolution at the General Assembly calling for protections to fight violence against sexual minorities in early 2016.
+Sri Lanka also voted in favour of a resolution at the General Assembly calling for protections to fight violence against sexual minorities in early 2016.

 It has also voted in favour of maintaining the creation of an expert post working towards protecting sexual minorities.
 In November 2016, Vietnam, South Korea, Japan, the Philippines, Israel, Thailand, East Timor, Nepal, Georgia, Sri Lanka and Mongolia were the only Asian countries in the United Nations to vote in favor of the appointment of an independent expert to raise awareness of the discrimination faced by the LGBT community and to find ways to properly protect them.

-Public opinion

-There are a number of sexual minorities who do not consider the law to be an important factor in dealing with homophobia; as one homosexual explained to the Gay Times, "If society was OK with who we are, we’d be OK.".
-Kiru also explained that it is generally accepted that urban areas are more supportive of sexual minorities than rural areas.
-It is reported that the youth have had an attitude change to how they view sexual minorities that has not affected the adults.